Nicholas Thompson (editor): Career

-In October 2018, Wired celebrated its 25th anniversary with a four-day festival and summit in San Francisco, as well as a VIP dinner hosted by Thompson and Anna Wintour.

 As editor-in-chief, Thompson continued writing and reporting.
 In February 2018, he co-wrote Wired's cover story "Inside the Two Years that Shook Facebook—and the World," an 11,000-word investigation based on reporting with more than fifty current and former Facebook employees.
-Fortune described the piece as "a stellar example of the sort of long-form journalism that no summaries or clickbait teases or listicles can replace, the kind of substantive analysis and storytelling that make democracy and capitalism function.”
-He has also authored features about Instagram's machine learning, the rising tensions between the US and China over artificial intelligence, how technology helped him run a faster marathon at age 43, and his personal relationship to running.
+He also wrote stories about Instagram's machine learning, the rising tensions between the US and China over artificial intelligence, how technology helped him run a faster marathon at age 43, and his personal relationship to running.
 In 2020, Thompson authored a viral story about an unidentified, deceased hiker known to others as "Mostly Harmless."
 Mostly Harmless was identified in January 2021, and Thompson penned a follow-up piece in the aftermath.

+Thompson became CEO of The Atlantic magazine in 2021.
+Under his leadership, the company grew at its fastest rate and has reached the highest number of subscribers in its 167-year history.
+In March, the company announced it was profitable.
+During Thompson’s time, the publication has won three National Magazine Awards for General Excellence, three Pulitzer Prizes, and been named Digiday's Publisher of the Year.

-Thompson is also the author of a book, The Hawk and the Dove: Paul Nitze, George Kennan, and the History of the Cold War, which was published in 2009.
-It tells the story of the Cold War through the relationship and rivalry of Kennan, the author of the Long Telegram, and Nitze, one of America's top arms negotiators, who was also Thompson's grandfather.
-The Washington Post called the book “brilliant” and The New York Times described it as “brimming with fascinating revelations.”
+In 2009, Thompson published his first book, The Hawk and the Dove: Paul Nitze, George Kennan, and the History of the Cold War, a historical book detailing the career and life of American diplomat George Kennan and of Thompson's maternal grandfather, arms negotiator Paul Nitze.

 In 2018, he was named one of LinkedIn's top voices alongside Richard Branson, Melinda Gates, and Justin Trudeau.

 Running

-On April 14, 2021, Thompson set the American record in the 50k for the 45-49 age group after finishing the race in 3:04:36.
-He credited his success partly to variations in stimulus and to his new position at The Atlantic, noting that "a key part of aging successfully is doing something new."
+Thompson competed in running as both a high school student and briefly on his college team at Stanford.
+In 2021, Thompson set the American 45-49 age-group record at the 50-kilometer distance after running 3:04:36 at the Brooks Row River 50K in Oregon.
+As of 2025, he had completed the New York City Marathon 12 times, running his fastest time of 2:29 at the age of 44.

+In 2025, Thompson released a memoir titled The Running Ground, exploring his relationship with running and with his father.

+Personal life

+As of 2018 Thompson is married with sons.
+His wife is a dance professor at The New School in New York.